haapjari/article-orchestration/README.md

     make
 ```

-- Interface is compiled in `ubuntu 22.04 lts server` environment.
-If you're getting errors, that means your `glibc` version is not compatible with the binary.
-You can compile the binary yourself, or upgrade your environment and retry.
+- Interface is compiled in `Ubuntu LTS 22.04` environment with `pyinstaller`.
+If you're getting errors while using it, that means your `glibc` version is not compatible with the generated binary.
+Binary has to be recompiled to your corresponding environment.

 ### Preparation

 - Clone this Repository.
 - Install Prerequisites to the Environment.
-- Export your "GITHUB_TOKEN" as an environment variable.
-- Export `SEARCH_API_HOST=http://127.0.0.1:8000` and `DATABASE_API_HOST=http://127.0.0.1:9000` as environment variables.
-- Install Required Services: `./sct/start.sh`
+- Export your `GITHUB_TOKEN` as an environment variable.
+(This makes generating the dataset faster, due to the GitHub API Rate Limit.
+Export `SEARCH_API_HOST=http://127.0.0.1:8000` and `DATABASE_API_HOST=http://127.0.0.1:9000` as environment variables.
+These can be set for example to the `~./bashrc` file, or just export them in the terminal session you're using.
+- Run the Start Script, to Clone and Build Services (Database API, Search API and Database): `./sct/start.sh`
-- If the Database API Errors (Check Logs: `docker-compose logs -f`), just restart the service with `docker-compose -f docker-compose.yml up -d` in the project root.
-This happens, becaus even if the PostgreSQL Container is running, the DB was not bootstrapped before the API tried to connect.
+- If the Database API Logs Errors, and Shuts Down (Check Logs: `docker-compose logs -f`), just restart the service with `docker-compose -f docker-compose.yml up -d` in the project root.
+This happens, because `depends_on` is unreliable in this kind of situation.
+Even if the PostgreSQL database container has started, database within the container might've not started.
+DB API starts quickly, and might try to connect to the database container, even if the database within the database has not started yet.
 - Interface Entrypoint is now at `./interface`
 - Print the Help Command: `./services/analysis-interface/dist/main --help`

 ## Dataset Collection

 - Execute Collect Procedure: `./interface --collect 2008-01-01 2024-04-29 Go 100 150000 desc`
-  - First Go Project is released at ~ Spring 2008.
-Most Stars is ~ 125000, so this query pretty much covers the whole Go Ecosystem available GitHub.
+  - First Go Project (with enough stars) is released at ~ Spring 2008.
+Most Stars within a single project is ~ 125000, so this query pretty much covers the whole Go Ecosystem available GitHub.
-- Test Run Took: `TBD h`
+- NOTES: Collection will take multiple days: For example, test run for 16000 records took 4 days.

-## Dataset Cleaning
+## Dataset Cleaning # TODO

 - TBD (?)
 - This can be done with DBeaver, or any other SQL Client.
 Just connect to the Database, and execute the necessary queries, to clean empty or broken entries.